fenago/data-science/lab_guides/Lab_1.md

 ```
 import pandas as pd
 ```

 `pandas` provides a `.read_csv()` method to easily load a CSV file directly into a DataFrame.
 You just need to provide the path or the URL to the CSV file, as shown below.

-Note

-Watch out for the slashes in the string below.
-Remember that the backslashes ( `\` ) are used to split the code across multiple lines, while the forward slashes ( `/` ) are part of the URL.

 ```
 pd.read_csv('https://raw.githubusercontent.com/fenago'\